Why Continual Learning is the key towards Machine Intelligence

 So, in the end, Multimodal/Multitask Learning can be really what makes our AI agents smarter but only through Continual Learning, which essentially enables asynchronous alternate training of such tasks and only updating the model on the real-time data available from one or more streaming sources in a particular moment!

 While not already at its explosion, Continual Learning has been getting more and more attention in the Deep Learning community and in the last two years very good contributions have come out ().

 I plan to cover a good part of them in a series here on Medium on CL, but let’s summarize what we know so far.

 - Contrasting Catastrophic Forgetting is possible in many ways, and not only through careful hyper-parametrizations or regularization techniques.

 - We have already proved that CL can be used in complex problems in Vision, Supervised or with Reinforce.

-- Accuracy results (on some toy benchmarks) are impressively high, almost in line with other techniques which has access to previously encountered data.
+- Accuracy results (on some toy benchmarks) are impressively high, almost in line with other techniques which have access to previously encountered data.

 - It’s not completely clear how evaluate CL techniques, and a more formalized framework may be needed.

 - We have pretty much focused on solving a rigid sequence of (simple) tasks (on the scale of dozens) and not on streaming perception data, neither on multimodal/multitask problems.

 - It’s not clear how to behave after the saturation of the capability of the model, neither how to selectively forget.